Once Upon A Time, I became a Mary Kay consultant.

 I am not a pushy sales person and I feel stupid posting on social media about “this offer I just HAVE to share with my girls!”

-In my time down the Rabbit Hole, I have discovered a lot of MLM’s that I don’t want and could NEVER sell you.
+So, anyway, in my time down the Rabbit Hole, I have discovered LOTS of MLM’s that I don’t want and could never sell (OK, maybe the pandemic isolation had me believing for a brief moment I could try again).

-LuLaRoe – Leggings and oversized shirts and dresses.
+-Leggings, oversized shirts and dresses.
 Oddly, all the styles are named after women.
 Even more oddly, none of them are named Karen.
-LuLaRoe has you buy an entire inventory up front.
-Their smallest start-up is $499!
+Some legging companies have you buy an entire inventory up front.
+LuLaRoe’s smallest start-up is $499!
 COME.
 ON.
 That’s three weeks grocery money.

-Norwex – Honestly, I have nothing against any cleaning products that are Green.
-But why the hell am I going to order bathroom cleaners and window cloths from you when I’m already at Walmart?
+-Cleaning products.
+Honestly, I have nothing against any products that are eco-friendly like Norwex.
+But why am I going to order bathroom cleaners and window cloths from you when I’m already at Walmart?

-HempWorx – CBD products!
-I don’t know much about the effectiveness of hemp for stress and all that…But I DO know that my doctor can recommend something less expensive than a $50 bath bomb box.
+-CBD products.
+I don’t know much about the effectiveness of hemp for stress and all that…But I DO know that my doctor can recommend something less expensive than a $50 hemp bath bomb box.

-Tastefully Simple – Meal planning for people who hate meal planning!
+-Meal planning kits for people who hate meal planning!
 This is just laughable to me.
 Take your ass to the grocery store.

-Plexus – OK, Plexus.
-There’s a special place in Hell for you.
-Plexus sells little packets you mix with water and drink.
-After consuming, your entire body is magically cured of any ailments!
+-Magic drink packets.
+There’s a special place in Hell for companies like this.
+After mixing these tiny packets of powder with some water, you drink it up and your entire body is magically cured of any and all ailments!
 Suddenly, you’re able to manage your weight and poop easier!
-The 3-Day Challenge Pack is only $20, but I’m pretty sure fresh water and exercise are free.
+Some brands are cheaper than others, but I’m pretty sure fresh water and exercise are free.

 Hey – I’m glad that some women are able to make a living off this stuff.
-Good for you guys!
-I’m just probably never going support you on Small Business Saturday.
-But at least you know I won’t ask you to buy my shit too.
+And, OK, truth be told, maybe I’m just a little jealous I don’t have it in me.
+But at least you know if I send you a friend request after 20 years, it’s NOT to sell you makeup!